chu0802/SnD/README.md

     ├── <DATASET_NAME>_annotations.json
 ```

 The `<DATASET_NAME>_annotations.json` file contains the training, validation, and test splits, along with class names.
-The files we used for all datasets are provided [here](https://drive.google.com/drive/folders/1q3sW405OXYNO1E57Hu-NaEvF_FopRhQ8?usp=sharing).
+The files we used for all datasets are provided [here](https://drive.google.com/drive/folders/144OIxusHyB8tRtlnvVGttCx0UE0ab_bv?usp=sharing).
 Download these files and place them in the appropriate paths as described above.

+<a name="checkpoints"></a>
+## Model Checkpoints

+We provide our original model checkpoints for public use.
+Due to limited storage space, only the latest checkpoints from each training sequence are released.

+Unfortunately, while reproducing our experiments, we observed a slight performance drop (0.08% in mean scores).
+This discrepancy may be attributed to differences in hardware or package versions.
+Despite this minor variation, our method still achieve state-of-the-art performance compared to previous works.

+You can access the model checkpoints and the reproduced average accuracy scores [here](https://drive.google.com/drive/folders/1V4rubgQsq-e9ydHbiEs5BtwnySJwghOG?usp=sharing).

 <a name="run"></a>
 ## Running with the Scripts